tcollier/whirled_peas/README.md

 ##### Large Text

 The `title_font` setting for `TextElement`s converts the standard terminal font into a large block font.
 The available fonts vary from system to system.
-Run `WhirledPeas.print_title_fonts` to print out a list of all available fonts as well as sample text in that font.
 Every system will have a `:default` font available, this font could look like

 ```
 ██████╗ ███████╗███████╗ █████╗ ██╗   ██╗██╗     ████████╗